manuel-serrano/icfp2024-sudoku/README.md

 In short, all HipHop signals used inside a JavaScript statement or expression must have named that can be resolved with the HipHop program is compiled.
-For instance, we have to transformed `myObserver` into:
+For instance, if we lift the definition of `i` out to the stage where we are building the HipHop ast, it will then succeed:

 ```
 const myObserver = () => {